Mt Vision Clay

 Levy, Shibata & Shibata record 16% water in their clay and we observed 27%

 Cushing states absorption of ~5% is expected at any temperature while Levy, Shibata & Shibata recored 22% at Cone 04, but < 2% at Cone 10.
-We measured 16% at Cone 05.
+We measured 16% at Cone 05 and 4% at Cone 6.

 Levy, Shibata & Shibata also note the following general characteristics for clay bodies: